-Silicon foot massage ball (grabbing exercises for feet and toes)
+Silicon foot massage ball (for grabbing exercises for feet and toes)

 The Right Eating Plan

-So many people don’t have the imagination to give up meat so for them I suggest wild salmon 3 – 4 times a week.
-Read books by Susan Blum, Joel Fuhrman and Eugene Zamperion on arthritis and fasting.
+So many people don’t want to give up meat so for them I suggest wild salmon 3 – 4 times a week.
 The vegetarian cuisine is beautiful, healthy, flavorful, colorful, joyful, kind, ethical and diverse.
 I strongly urge you to give this vibrant new lifestyle a try and watch your skin firm up, your waistline shrink and your mood and energy soar.

-I suggest your bike or re-bounder before work; or a walk during lunch; and your weights or Yoga practice after work.
+I suggest you bike or re-bound before work; or a walk during lunch; and your weights or Yoga practice after work.
 On the weekends do something outside, something less structured.
 I love tennis, hiking and kayaking with my mate.